 Bill of Materials (Minimum Order Quantity 10K)

-Our accumulated experience with designing and developing numerous electronic projects, gives us an extensive knowledge of the component costs and the ability to make a well-informed estimation of the overall cost price.
+Through our experience with numerous electronic projects, we have a wide knowledge of the component costs and can make a well-informed estimation of the overall cost price.
 The biggest variable is the production quantities.

 2d.
 Volume Validation